If you haven’t been following this blog for long enough to know about our Hyperemesis Gravidarum (HG) journey, then you can catch up here.

 This is why it is so important for me to dedicate as much of my time and energy to raising awareness of HG and that it is so much more than “severe Nausea and Vomiting in Pregnancy”.
 There needs to be much more understanding of just how bad it can be.
 There needs to be much more research into potential causes of it and possible medications to help with the severity of the symptoms.
 There needs to be far more support.
 All of this is needed to help prevent other women having to face these exact same decisions and to support them if they do.

 Thea and I are heading off to the annual conference held by Pregnancy Sickness Support this month, and I am working hard on reading through as much research as I can and bringing together as many “personal experiences” as possible from other HG sufferers and survivors to ensure the book I am writing is as accurate, informative, supportive and representative as possible.
 It is a big task but it is one close to my heart.

 And having this project helps, in a small way, to give meaning to all of this.
 As a writer, this is an ideal project for me.
 It gives a purpose to my work.
 And gives me something positive to focus on rather than only the negative.

-TJ and I still have a lot of healing to do.
+Thea and I still have a lot of healing to do.
 And we still have some big decisions to make.
 The biggest of all being do we remain as a one child family, or do we look into fostering and/or adoption.
 And I’m sure I’ll be writing about this a lot over the next few years.
 But for now, we’ve made the hardest decision of all.
 Little Man is to be our only biological child.
-Our journey of creating a family in the natural way is over.
 And that is taking some getting used to…

 NB: I must add here that since writing this I have done much more research and we have discovered just how badly managed my pregnancy was and how we could potentially have a better experience a second time round, is still difficult.
 So we have opened it up to a “maybe” again, however not for several more years yet!!